Jubaroo/Start_Dayz/README.md

 # DayZ Cleanup Script

 This script is used to delete log files, RPT files, and mdmp files from the DayZ folder.
-This can help free up disk space and resolve certain issues in the game.
+This can help free up disk space.

 ## Prerequisites